 Adelaide Oval

-South Australians are very fond of watching sport, and Adelaide Oval is a beacon for their favourite pastimes.
-The Adelaide Oval sporting ground is the best destination in Adelaide to enjoy a game of Australian Rules Football during winter or a test match of cricket during the summer.
+South Australians enjoy attending sporting events, and Adelaide Oval is the primary venue for this popular pastime.
+Adelaide Oval is the premier destination in Adelaide to watch a game of Australian Rules Football in winter or a cricket match during summer.

 Festivals